fh2019ustc/DocTr-Plus/README.md

 Any questions or discussions are welcomed!

-## Training

-- For geometric unwarping, we train the network using the [Doc3D](https://github.com/fh2019ustc/doc3D-dataset) dataset.

 ## Demo
 1. Put the pretrained model to `$ROOT/model_pretrained/`.
 2. Put the distorted images in `$ROOT/distorted/`.